 Arvi Park is on the outskirts of Medellin.
 It is a massive park where you can hike, trek etc. It takes a couple of metros and a cable car to get to Parque Arvi but it is the largest park in Medellin.
 Free guided walks leave every hour from 10-3 at the tourist information point.
 One of the major Medellin Colombia tourist attractions.

 This kitschy little mock paisa village is located at the top of Cerro Nutibara – a very tall hill!
 Walking up the hill is a great work out (ok I took a cab but it looked like a great work out 😊).
 The mock village Pueblito Paisa at the top is not that fabulous – especially if you have visited actual Colombian villages which I had by that point.

 There are the usual food and souvenir options.
 But the real reason to come up Pueblito Paisa is the view.
 When you arrive the little village is on your left – head to your right where there are a lot of stairs and a big building.
 Behind the stairs and building is a large quite plain sort of concreted area where you can see some amazing views of Medellin.
 Walk around the entire area as you will get 180-degree views of the city.

 6. Alpujarra Administrative Center

 This is not a particularly exciting area as it is the centre of the government in Medellin.
-However, it does contains some quite cool and very photogenic buildings as well as the Monument to the Race sculpture.
+However, the Alpujarra Administrative Centre does contain some quite cool and very photogenic buildings as well as the Monument to the Race sculpture.

 7. Square of Lights/Plaza Cisneros

 This square in the middle of Medellin has been fitted out with 300 lights on poles.
 The lights in Plaza Cisneros are a mix of heights up to 24m.
 This art installation was part of the overall city effort to rejuvenate Medellin.
 It is stunning to visit the Square of Lights both during the day and in the evening.
 When it comes to photography, this is one of the definite Medellin things to do.